 • analyze and experiment with physical, spatial and temporal phenomena

 • articulate the importance of advanced inquiry into spatial dynamics as a distinct studio practice

 • demonstrate the ability to construct physical structures through a range of approaches that engage actual motion, stability and materiality

 • synthesize materials, method and formal elements in their work

 All first-year students are assigned to a section of approximately 20 students who attend the three studio classes together throughout fall semester.
 Groups are reconstituted going into spring semester so that students work with a different mix of peers during the last half of the year.

-Most transfer students are required to attend the Summer Foundation Studies program, a six-week immersion in RISD’s approach to studio learning.
-The program is taught by Foundation Studies faculty and offers the same three studios as in the Foundation year: Drawing, Design and Spatial Dynamics.
-Each studio session meets one and a half days a week for a total of 10 hours per course.
+Most transfer students are required to attend the Summer Experimental and Foundation Studies (EFS) program, a six-week immersion in RISD’s approach to studio learning.
+The program is taught by EFS faculty and offers the same three studios as in the foundation year: Drawing, Design and Spatial Dynamics.
+Each studio session meets 10 hours (over one and a half days) a week—or a total of 60 hours per course.

-Apparel DesignArchitectureCeramicsDigital + MediaFilm/Animation/VideoFoundation StudiesFurniture DesignGlassGraphic DesignHistory of Art + Visual CultureHistory, Philosophy + the Social SciencesIllustrationIndustrial DesignInterior ArchitectureJewelry + MetalsmithingLandscape ArchitectureLiterary Arts + StudiesPaintingPhotographyPrintmakingSculptureTeaching + Learning in Art + DesignTextiles
+Apparel DesignArchitectureCeramicsDigital + MediaExperimental and Foundation StudiesFilm/Animation/VideoFurniture DesignGlassGraphic DesignHistory of Art + Visual CultureHistory, Philosophy + the Social SciencesIllustrationIndustrial DesignInterior ArchitectureJewelry + MetalsmithingLandscape ArchitectureLiterary Arts + StudiesPaintingPhotographyPrintmakingSculptureTeaching + Learning in Art + DesignTextiles